What Does a Weightlifting Belt Do?Strength Training 5 min Read

-You may see all the big-time lifters at your gym wearing a weightlifting belt.
-You may even be using…
+You may see all the big-time lifters wearing a weightlifting belt at your gym.
+You know that a weightlifting…

 A friend from high school asked this question recently.